Walter Moreira Salles: Career

 Moreira Salles was born in 1912 in Pouso Alegre, Minas Gerais.
-He graduated from the Faculty of Law of Largo de São Francisco, University of São Paulo.
-In 1926 his father, João Moreira Salles, established the Casa Bancária Moreira Salles (Moreira Salles Banking House) in the town of Poços de Caldas, around 80 km north-west of Pouso Alegre, and Walter was made an acting partner in 1933 at the age of 21.
+He graduated from the Faculty of Law of Largo de São Francisco at the University of São Paulo.
+In 1926, his father, João Moreira Salles, founded Casa Bancária Moreira Salles in the city of Poços de Caldas, approximately 80 km northwest of Pouso Alegre.
+Walter Moreira Salles joined the family business as an acting partner in 1933, at the age of 21.

-In 1940, Banco Moreira Salles merged with three regional banks, eventually changing its name to União de Bancos Brasileiros (Unibanco).
-Moreira Salles implemented a series of successful acquisitions and an emphasis on human resources, helping to make Unibanco one of Brazil's top three banking institutions.
-In 1991, Moreira Salles retired as chairman of the board after a 60-year career to become honorary chairman, taking over the conglomerate's cultural activities.
+In 1940, Banco Moreira Salles merged with three regional banks, a process that ultimately resulted in the creation of União de Bancos Brasileiros (Unibanco).
+During his leadership, Moreira Salles pursued a strategy of acquisitions while placing particular emphasis on the development of the institution's workforce, contributing to Unibanco's emergence as one of Brazil's three largest private banks.
+After six decades with the institution, he stepped down as chairman of the board in 1991 and assumed the position of honorary chairman, dedicating his efforts primarily to the group's cultural initiatives.

-In 1990-91 Moreira Salles launched the Moreira Salles Institute (IMS), a nonprofit organization whose goal is to promote the development of cultural projects in five areas: photography, literature, libraries, visual arts and Brazilian music.
-Moreira Salles became the institute's first president.
-A year later IMS opened the Casa de Cultura de Poços de Caldas, in the city where Casa Moreira Salles was founded.
-The organization now has cultural centres in Rio de Janeiro, São Paulo, Poços de Caldas and Belo Horizonte, and four galleries, in São Paulo, Rio de Janeiro, Curitiba and Porto Alegre.
+Between 1990 and 1991, Moreira Salles established the Moreira Salles Institute (IMS), a nonprofit organization devoted to the promotion of cultural activities in the fields of photography, literature, libraries, visual arts and Brazilian music.
+He served as the institute's first president.
+In 1992, IMS inaugurated the Casa de Cultura de Poços de Caldas, located in the city where Casa Bancária Moreira Salles had originally been founded.
+The institute subsequently expanded its activities and now operates cultural centres in Rio de Janeiro, São Paulo, Poços de Caldas and Belo Horizonte, as well as galleries in São Paulo, Rio de Janeiro, Curitiba and Porto Alegre.

-Poços de Caldas Airport is named after him.
+Poços de Caldas Airport was named in his honour.